venom1270/AdventOfCode-2022/README.md

 ## Day 8

 This one was short and easy.
 Used `Vec<Vec<>>` and simple checks to determine result.
 No (major) complications 😎.

+## Day 9

+Nice task, but kinda got stuck on part 2.
+I have a small bug which produces a wrong answer on my input, but all the test cases work, so it's going to take some more debugging to figure out where th problem is.

+## Day 10

+Fairly straightforward.
+I really enjoyed seeing the letters pop out at the end.
+Satisfying 😄.
+Nothign much to add here, I haven't used any new Rust constructs.

+## Day 11

+Not that difficult, but input parsing was a nightmare 😵‍💫.
+For part 2 I had to use `u64` types and also a trick to mod each number with LCM of all test division numbers.
+Used enums for the first time - they make code a lot more fancy and readable, I have to use them more often movign forward!
+Otherwise GG, done day 10 and day 11 today 🥳.
+Still have to debug day 9 though...